 To directly serve the end-users, LSST will provide a basic, limited capacity, alert filtering service.
 This service will run at the LSST U.S. Archive Center (at NCSA).
-It will let astronomers create simple filters that limit what alerts are ultimately forwarded to them63.
+It will let astronomers DMS-REQ-0342 create simple filters that limit what alerts are ultimately forwarded to them.
 These user defined filters will be possible to specify using an SQL-like declarative language, or short snippets of (likely Python) code.
 For example, here's what a filter may look like:

-''' Keep only never-before-seen events within two effective radii of a galaxy.
-This is for illustration only; the exact methods/members/APIs may change.
+Keep only never-before-seen events within two # effective radii of a galaxy.
+This is for illustration # only; the exact methods/members/APIs may change. def filter(alert): if len(alert.sources) > 1: return False nn = alert.diaobject.nearest\neighbors[0] if not nn.flags.GALAXY: return False return nn.dist < 2. \ nn.Re

-def filter(alert):

-if len(alert.sources) > 1:

-return False

-nn = alert.diaobject.nearest_neighbors[0]

-if not nn.flags.GALAXY:

-return False

-return nn.dist < 2. nn.Re

-'''

 We emphasize that this LSST-provided capability will be limited, and is not intended to satisfy the wide variety of use cases that a full-fledged public Event Broker could.
-For example, we do not plan to provide any classification (eg., "is the light curve consistent with an RR Lyra?", or "a Type Ia SN?").
-No information beyond what is contained in the VOEvent packet will be available to user-defined filters (eg., no cross-matches to other catalogs).
+For example, we do not plan to provide any exclusive classification to a unique category of object (eg., "is the light curve consistent with an RR Lyra?", or "a Type Ia SN?").
+Following the SRD specification, however, we will provide a limited number of pre-defined filters for a small number of object types of common interest.
+These will answer non-exclusive questions such as "is the light DMS-REQ-0348 curve consistent with an RR Lyra?", and will have potentially highly overlapping selections, designed to provide good completeness but perhaps only very modest purity.
+No information beyond what is contained in the VOEvent packet will be available to the pre-defined or userdefined filters (e.g., no cross-matches to other catalogs).
 The complexity and run time of user defined filters will be limited by available resources.
 Execution latency will not be guaranteed.
-The number of VOEvents transmitted to each user per user will be limited as well (eg., at least up to ~ 20 per visit per user, dynamically throttled depending on load).
-Finally, the total number of simultaneous subscribers is likely to be maxBrokerAlerts DMS-REQ-0343 limited - in case of overwhelming interest, a TAC-like proposal process may be instituted.
+The number of V0Events transmitted to each user per user visit will be limited as well (e.g., at least up to $\sim 20$ the equivalent of 20 full-size alert packets per visit per user, dynamically throttled depending on load).
+Finally, the total number of simultaneous subscribers is likely to be limited - in case of overwhelming interest, a TAC-like proposal process may be instituted.